TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/README.md

 - Greeting Someone (based on the hour of the day)
 - Max of Two Numbers
 - Landscape or Portrait
+- FizzBuzz (ordering return logic)

 Basic Form Introduction and JavaScript Interactions
 - Basic Form, <a href="https://github.com/MercersKitchen/CS20/tree/master/Websites/Intermediate%20Boilerplate/Basic%20Form%20Collection">Click Here</a>
+- Minimum Assignments to Combine into a Website
+  - Maximum of Two Numbers
+  - Landscape or Portrait
+  - FizzBuzz
+  - Demerit Points
+  - Prime Numbers
+- a